danielh-official/laravel-12-template/README.md

 > I'm having issues with committing on Git.

 Run `composer update` to trigger `whisky update`.
 That should refresh your Git hooks.
 If you've installed a fresh project, make sure to run `composer setup` before doing anything else.

-## FilamentPHP

-This project has FilamentPHP installed.
-See the [official installation docs](https://filamentphp.com/docs/4.x/introduction/installation) for using FilamentPHP in your project.